Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Pressing Ctrl-H within any activity-handler context presents its user-input map.

 ## Designing an app's dashboard
+An app's dashboard describes its gross level temporal interface.
+Since it is a gross level temporal interface with low intensity interactions
+it is implemented using a keyboard selectable set of onscreen options.
-An app's dashboard has 2 parts.
+It has 2 parts.
 1. A start-up dashboard that defines available user options
 when the app is first launched or when there are no activity-handlers active.
 2. An activity-specific dashboard that defines available user option
 within the context of an activity.
 ## Designing an Activity-Handler
+An activity-handler within an app describes its fine-grained temporal interface.
+Since it has high-intensity interactions,
+it is implemented using direct-mapped keyboard or mouse input.
 Each activity handler has access to the entire screen
 and exclusive control over user-input while it is loaded.
 A user activity is defined as a set of possible "user intents",